 Take a wander down to the Marlow Lock.
 This view is one that many tourists photograph during their visit, and it’s not surprising to see it on postcards, blogs, and travel guides.
 It’s usually a busy area, with plenty of people and boats passing by.

 We’d also like to take some time to tell you about the Marlow Country Fayre.
 This fayre happens every month on the first Sunday, and the stalls take up Dean Street Car Park.
 There’s food, gifts, goods, and plenty more to get you opening your wallet when you visit!

 Where to find the best places to visit Chilterns?
-One of the Chilterns gateway towns, Berkhamsted has some wonderful events throughout the year and a huge number of places to visit.
+One of the Chilterns gateway towns, Berkhamsted in Hertfordshire has some wonderful events throughout the year and a huge number of places to visit.

 During the summer, there are tickets for open air theatre shows and music shows that happen at Berkhamsted Castle.
 The remnants of the castle include a large mote with towering walls, nodding to its Norman history.

 Beyond the castle, there’s the Crafts Market and the Farmers’ Market; both with their own merits and reasons to go along.
 No matter what time of year it is, there’s always a market that you can go to for the latest treats.

 Interested in top things to do in Chiltern Hills?
 Voted as one of the best locations in the countryside to live, England’s Henley-on-Thames is another of the Chilterns’ market towns and an all-round wonderous place to be.